-We hold camps for Reception to Year 7 in a variety of environments every odd year.
+We hold camps for Reception to Year 7 in a variety of environments every second year.

 Year 6,7 team leaders teach on a different sustainability topics on a rotation basis for a term.
 We use our vegie garden, chooks, Nature Playground and classrooms to teach about sustainable practices.
 The leadership for older students helps them to develop essential skills for secondary learning.